stoek/custom-packages/README.md

 # What is this?
 This is my personal nix pkgs overlay.
 I put all the extra packages I want to deploy on my systems here.
+Almost like my own little software repo.

 # How to use it
 Simply add this flake to your config as an overlay.